-In the Community with Kevin Cameron, April 2017,
+In the Community with Kevin Cameron – Fall 2018 –

 Marion County Commissioner

-Welcome to “In the Community,” this is a listing of the various meetings, events and activities that I will be engaged with over the next few weeks.
+Welcome to “In the Community,” this is a listing of the various meetings, events and activities that I will be engaged this fall.
 Attending these meetings and events allows me the ability to meet with a wide variety of business leaders, citizens and other elected officials.
 If your schedule allows please join me and be sure to say hello.

 Community Meetings and Events: